NicoHood/HoodLoader2/Readme.md

 isp function (4kb limit)
-pin numbers for installation sketch smaller headlines
+pin numbers for installation sketch smaller headlines we->you replace links

-How to compile (on a Raspberry Pi)
+How to compile (with a Raspberry Pi)
 ==================================
-This instruction is for compiling with a Raspberry Pi (Debian).
+This instruction is for compiling the Hoodloader on your own with a Raspberry Pi (Debian).
-I cannot tell you how to compile Lufa with any other device, but Google can.
+I cannot tell you how to compile Lufa with any other OS, but Google can.
+Believe me: Windows is a struggle to compile.

-For me the easiest thing is to just code with my Windows PC and only compile with my Raspberry over ssh.
+For me the easiest thing is to code with my Windows PC only and compile with my Raspberry over ssh.
 I recommend creating a Windows share by right clicking your Arduino folder and hit "share".
+Then mount this share with your Raspberry like this:
 ``` bash
 $ cd Desktop
 $ mkdir Arduino